Risk management

 The Board of Directors of Sampo plc is responsible for ensuring that the Group’s risks are properly managed and controlled.

 The Board establishes both the risk management principles and closely connected remuneration principles and provides guidance on the risk management governance structure and internal control in the business areas.
 Working within the framework of these principles and guidelines, the subsidiaries tailor their risk management practices to take account of the special features of their respective business activities.
-The Board makes decisions on strategy, return targets and the general levels of risk and capitalization of the subsidiaries.
+The Board makes decisions on strategy, performance targets and overall guidelines regarding capital management.

 Risk is generally defined as the effect of uncertainty on objectives.
 Risk management means, in particular, making decisions about what risks to take and what risks are not to be taken.
 Risk management requires knowledge of risks and the ability to assess them.
 Integral parts of risk management are business continuity management and compliance with internal and external guidelines.